 His excellent remixes for Yoshimoto ("Du what U do on", OM, 2004), Röyksopp ("What else is there", 2005), Pet Shop Boys ("Sodom", Parlophone, 2006) or Moby ("Go", Mute, 2006), show yet another side of this multitalent, while his first releases on Audiomatique ("Physical Fraction") and Poker Flat ("Polar Shift") suddenly propelled him to dancefloor-fame.

-But, as Trentemøller says now, he doesn’t see himself as someone who just produces dance-tech.
+But, as Trentemøller stated back then, he doesn’t see himself as someone who just produces dance-tech.
 "Because I have always made all kinds of music.
 In the studio, I never think about which genre it is or what target group it is for, I just make the music I feel like."

 What came out of the recording sessions for "The Last Resort" was a very personal album: "It reflects my life, my thoughts, my needs, my insecureness, my longings."
 And it was a challenge, he adds, "to express these feelings and moods without words, only with music".

-A fantastic accomplishment from one of the greatest producers of this new century.
+A fantastic accomplishment from one of the greatest producers of that century.